UniversalDataTool/react-image-annotate/README.md

 3. Run `npm link`
 4. With the same Terminal window, go to your project folder where the `package.json` is located
 5. Run `npm link "@starwit/react-image-annotate"` to install the package.
 It might be necessary to remove a previously installed `@starwit/react-image-annotate` package.
 Please use the same node version when using npm link and executing the application.

+Warning: if you change something in the package you have to rerun `npm run build` so that the changes will apply.